Fosome/garb/README.md

   * Sessions are currently global, which isn't awesome
   * Single user login is the only supported method currently.
     Intend to add hooks for using OAuth
-  * Intend to make defined report classes before more like AR
-  * Support start-index
   * Read opensearch header in results
   * OR joining filter parameters